davidpangsw/claude-farmer/features/core/claude-farmer/GOAL.md

 # Core Feature

+This is a feature folder (or module) of a project, claude-farmer.

-Tools to generate and improve code within any working directory.
+Provide methods or classes to generate and improve code within any working directory.

 ## Notation